3rd Arkansas Consolidated Infantry Regiment

 The 3rd Arkansas Consolidated Infantry (1864–1865) was a Confederate Army infantry regiment during the American Civil War.
 The regiment is separate from and has no connection with the 3rd Arkansas Infantry Regiment which served in the Confederate Army of Northern Virginia and is also separate from the 3rd Regiment, Arkansas State Troops, which participated in the Battle of Wilson's Creek.

 Organization

-In September 1864, the remnants of several Arkansas Regiments captured at the Siege of Vicksburg or Port Hudson and later exchanged were consolidated in the Trans-Mississippi Department.
+In September 1864, the remnants of several Arkansas regiments were consolidated in the Trans-Mississippi Department.
 There is some evidence that this consolidation may have occurred as a field consolidation as early as May 1864.
 The 3rd Arkansas Consolidated Infantry was created by combining the following depleted regiments: